VarunDani/mws-restaurant-stage-1/README.md

 ### Features Covered

+**Part-1** 	&#10004;

+ - Make Site UI compatible with a range of display sizes
+ - Made All Images Responsive
+ - Make Elements visible and usable in viewport
+ - Accessibility: Make all element's focus according to accessibility guidelines
+ - Accessibility: All site elements defined Semantically
+ - Make pages available Offline

+**Part-2** &#10004;

  - Addition of Manifest File
  - Fetch JSON from Server
  - Store JSON to IndexedDB for offline purpose
  - Improve Performance, PWA, Accessibility measures
+ - Preserved Responsiveness and Accessibility.

+**Part-3**

  - Added Reviews Form (Works offline and Sync on Network Connection)
  - Can Mark Restaurant Favorite (Works offline and Sync on Network Connection)
+ - Performance, Accessibility and PWA measures >90
+ - Preserved Responsiveness and Accessibility.

 ### How to run
-Execute Following Command to build with gulpand start server.
+Execute Following Command to build with gulp and start server.
 Execute http://localhost:8000/ to access restaurant App.

     npm install
     gulp